ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 Expanded capacity is determined by the maximum that is allowed by the volume's profile.

+- Volumes that were created with the `sdp` profile can be expanded up to 32,000 GB.

-Volumes that were created with one of the volume profiles from the [tiered family](/docs/vpc?topic=vpc-block-storage-profiles) can be expanded to the maximum size for its tier:
+- Volumes that were created with one of the volume profiles from the [tiered family](/docs/vpc?topic=vpc-block-storage-profiles) can be expanded to the maximum size for its tier:

-* A general-purpose, 3 IOPS/GB profile can be expanded up to 16,000 GB.
+   - A general-purpose, 3 IOPS/GB profile can be expanded up to 16,000 GB.
-* A 5 IOPS/GB profile can be expanded up to 9,600 GB.
+   - A 5 IOPS/GB profile can be expanded up to 9,600 GB.
-* A 10 IOPS/GB profile can be expanded up to 4,800 GB.
+   - A 10 IOPS/GB profile can be expanded up to 4,800 GB.

 IOPS values are automatically adjusted for tiered profiles, based on the size of the volume.
 For example, if you expand a volume that was created with the 5 IOPS/GB profile from 250 GB to 1,000 GB, its maximum IOPS becomes 5,000 IOPS.
 Because a 5 IOPS/GB volume can potentially expand to 9,600 GB, the max IOPS would adjust to 48,000 IOPS.
 While the volume capacity is immediately changed, to realize increased IOPS, you must restart the instance.